 - Introduced the first method, SpectraLDS architecture, for system identification of a symmetric linear dynamical system with provable robustness guarantees and with performance independent of the effective memory of the system or state dimension of the underlying system.

-Language Models as Teaching Assistant Companions: Evidence from Experiments in a Proof-Based Course (Ongoing)
+Language Models as Teaching Assistant Companions: Evidence from Experiments in a Proof-Based Course (Submitted to CHI 2026)

 Romina Mahinpei*, Sofiia Druchyna*

-CHANE: A Human-Centered Framework for Integrating Interactive Theorem Provers into Proof Education (In Proceedings)
+CNPE: A Human-Centered Framework for Integrating Interactive Theorem Provers into Proof Education (SIGCSE TS 2026 Poster)

 Romina Mahinpei*, Sofiia Druchyna*, Xinran Bi*